wp-plugins/easy-facebook-feed/readme.txt

 == Installation ==

+Display as page:
 1. Upload `easy-facebook-feed` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Go to the Easy Facebook settings and add your own Facebook ID
 1. Place `[easy_facebook_feed]` on your page
+1. Optional: if you want to use different feeds on different pages you can add parameters to the shortcode, for example: `[easy_facebook_feed id="bbcnews" limit="3"]`, 'id' the parameters will overwrite your default admin options

+Display as widget:
+1. Go to Appearance -> Widgets
+1. Add the Easy Facebook Feed widget to your widget area

 And thats it, you are done!
-View the page to see the result.

 == Frequently Asked Questions ==